xenia11/FakeOS/README.md

 - Reload the page to see the changes take effect.

 By following these steps, you should be able to properly test the project on a mobile device.
 If you encounter any issues or have questions, please refer to the project documentation

+NB: Please adjust the responsiveness settings for the phone to test the app. https://xenia11.github.io/FakeOS/